mertyildiran/Plexus/README.md

     end
 ```

-Procedure "ignite" regulates the firing order of neurons and creates an effect very similar to flow of electric current, network wide.
+Procedure **ignite** regulates the firing order of neurons and creates an effect very similar to flow of electric current, network wide.
 It continuously runs until the network frozen, nothing else can stop it.
 It fires the neurons step by step through adding them to a queue.

 It generates its first queue from the publications of sensory neurons.
 Time complexity of `if next_queue is empty, then` block is **O(n<sup>2</sup>)** but it can be ignored (unless there are too many sensory neurons) because it runs once per wave.